mhlabs/cfn-alarms/README.md

 ## Usage:

 ### 1. Point the tool at your CloudFormation or SAM template.
-If you use CDK, point it at the synthesized template of which you want to create alarms.
 ```
 cfn-alarms -t <template.yaml>
 ```